One Six Right: Summary

-The film then says how general aviation airports are facing backlashes from the nearby community, with various petitions on banning certain aircraft, or even close the airport down.
+The film then comments on general aviation airports facing backlashes from locals, with various petitions on banning certain aircraft, or closing the airports down.
 As a result, at the time of filming one general aviation airport in the United States was closing per week.
-On March 30, 2003, Mayor Richard M. Daley illegally bulldozered the runway of Meigs Field, in order to build a park named after his wife, despite civil negotiations to build the park while preserving the airport.
-The film's interviewees expressed disgust at the action: "It's scary because what it says is, somebody can go anywhere and do that, and that's that."
-They continue by disagreeing the notion that general aviation is causing noise pollution: "[Just] shut your mouth for a few minutes, and wait until they (the airplanes) go by."
+On March 30, 2003, Chicago Mayor Richard M. Daley illegally bulldozered the runway of Meigs Field, in order to build a park named after his wife, despite civil negotiations to build the park while preserving the airport.
+The film's interviewees expressed disgust at the action and impunity.
+They then disagree that general aviation is causing noise pollution: "[Just] shut your mouth for a few minutes, and wait until [the airplanes] go by."
 They argue that general aviation is important to society, such as transporting cancer patients.
-However they acknowledged that the industry is not perfect, and highlighted the many efforts to make airplanes more noise and environmentally friendly.
+However, they acknowledged that the industry is not perfect, highlighting many efforts to make airplanes more noise and environmentally friendly.